modernice/goes/contrib/auth/README.md

 event, and command system.

 User management is explicitly **not** provided by this module.
-Instead, it allows you to integrate your own or third-party user management as custom *actors.*
+Instead, it allows you to integrate your own or third-party user management using *custom actors.*

 ## Features